crfroehlich/cellar/_posts/2011-03-16-this-is-the-end-of-the-world.md

 categories:
   - poetry
 comments: true
-description: >-
-  The world is a small flat rock which rests evenly in the palm of your hand As you toss it lightly in...
+description: "The world is a small flat rock which rests evenly in the palm of your hand.
+As you toss it lightly..."
 draft: false
 image: images/2011-03-16-this-is-the-end-of-the-world.jpg
 layout: post